4 · Professional Evolution Analysis

 Evidence The Data

-Source: PRS adjectives (count of 8 reviewers); highlighted bars are words I also chose on my SPI.
+Source: PRS adjectives from my 8 reviewers; gold words are ones I also chose on my SPI.

 Reasoning The Why & Brand Strategy

-I describe myself as Competitive, Driven, Social, Self-Confident, and my reviewers agree: Social and Self-Confident are among the words they use most.
-What they add are the traits I tend to leave off my own list.
-Hard-Working (7 of 8), Problem-Solver (6), Good with Numbers (5), and Even-Tempered (5) point to diligence, analytical skill, and composure I'm slow to claim.
+I describe myself as Competitive, Driven, Social, Self-Confident, and my reviewers agree: Social and Self-Confident are two of the words they reached for most.
+On top of that, they add strengths that round out the picture: Hard-Working (7 of 8), Problem-Solver (6), Good with Numbers (5), and Even-Tempered (5), which point to real diligence, analytical skill, and composure.

 The Conclusion

-Identity and reputation share a confident, high-drive core.
-Where they differ, my eight reviewers go further than I do: I see a reserved Driver, while they see an outgoing Expressive who is hard-working, a problem-solver, and good with numbers.
-My Radian brand keywords sum it up: a "highly ambitious, competent, socially adept leader with clear focus."
+My identity and my reputation share the same confident, high-drive core.
+Where they differ, my reviewers go further than I do: I see a reserved Driver, and they see an outgoing Expressive who is hard-working, a problem-solver, and good with numbers.
+My Radian brand keywords put it in one line: a "highly ambitious, competent, socially adept leader with clear focus."
+That sounds like me, and now I can prove it.
+Even my teammates' feedback points the same way, crediting me with the listening, respect, and presence an advocate leans on.

 1

-Key takeaway: my reputation backs up my identity, and adds a credible layer of diligence and analytical competence on top of it.
+What I take from this: My reputation backs up my identity and adds a layer of diligence and analytical skill on top of it, and I trust it because it came from other people.

 2

-The advocacy fit: I'm at my best where ideas get argued openly inside a clear structure.
-Debate, Hierarchy, and Relationships rank highest in my preferences, and I stay even-tempered enough to keep it about the issue rather than the person.
+Why it fits law: I am at my best when ideas get argued out in the open inside a clear structure.
+Debate, Hierarchy, and Relationships rank highest for me, and I stay even-tempered enough to keep it about the issue and not the person.

 3